coderofsalvation/typeshave.js/README.md

 so we can gracefully deal with this using `try` `catch` and `finally` blocks

-## What about PHAT type-safe structures?
+## What about type-safe nested structures?

-Passing around big-ass data-objects?
+Passing around big-ass nested data?
 You better police that data upfront:

      COFFEESCRIPT                                            JAVASCRIPT